abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-them, and I can’t just brush them away.* But with the reflection, *Abhayagiri is complete,* we can keep that worldly perspective in its appropriate place and recognize that, within a larger context, it’s just as Luang Por Liem was expressing: It’s finished.
+them, and I can’t just brush them away.* But with the reflection, *Abhayagiri is complete,* we can keep that worldly perspective in its appropriate place and recognize that, within a larger context, it’s just as Luang Por Liem was expressing: it’s finished.
 Even when the gas tank is half filled, it’s finished.
 As you’re carrying along the carpets or untangling the flags, it’s finished.
 Even though the knot is still there, it’s finished.